-Siamak's friends and family have vociferously appealed for the regime to release him and his father.
-As the novel coronavirus ravaged Iran in the spring of 2020, and particularly endangered inmates living in the Iranian prison system's appalling conditions, the regime temporarily released tens of thousands of prisoners.
-The Swiss government, which handles U.S. diplomatic interests in Iran, has requested that Siamak be granted a humanitarian furlough.
+Siamak's friends and family have asked the regime to release him and his father.
+As COVID-19 ravaged Iran in the spring of 2020-particularly endangering inmates living in the Iranian prison system's appalling conditions-the regime temporarily released tens of thousands of prisoners.
+The Swiss government, which handles U.S. diplomatic interests in Iran, requested that Siamak be granted a humanitarian furlough.
 To date, however, he remains in prison.